benmvp/benmvp-cli/docs/cli/test.md

 Runs a one-time pass of typing, linting, unit tests & code coverage for the library.

+> NOTE: `benmvp test` assumes your source files live within the `src/` folder of the current working directory where the script is being called.

 Looking for Node API docs?
 View companion [`test()` documentation](../api/test.md).

 ## Examples